SyberKraken/getJsGitDiffData/README.md

 Project data-parsing and generation is ran with a rust-script in folder as well as a nodejs-express server.
+It visualizes the most bug-prone files in a repository via treemaps.

 To start server: node server.js

+The "top folder" page shows the contents of the repository folder by folder prioritized by its contents values.

+Click on the rectangles or enter a path in the top field to navigate the structure.

+The "just files" page shows the top 100(or different amount if manualy generated) files predicted in teh entire repository with its full path.

 Generate new data via "http://localhost:5500/generation" page, where you can run the rust-generation scripts that generate pre-named data files that the visualization shows.